 College Scholars in the News

-Miguel Purgimon Colell ’16 recently traveled to Brazil to do research about the economic factors impacting and resulting from the World Cup.
+Miguel Purgimon Colell ’16 traveled to Brazil to conduct research about the economic factors impacting and resulting from the World Cup.
 He will use his research to write an honors thesis this year.

 Twenty Four College Scholars participated in SURC on the campus of North Central College completing research in many different disciplines.
 To see a complete list, please click here.